-Cancer risk associated with an inherited PTEN mutation
+Cancer risk associated with an inherited mutation

-If you have tested positive for a PTEN mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you determine the best risk management plan.
+If you have tested positive for a mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you determine the best risk management plan.

-People with an inherited PTEN have a greatly increased lifetime risk of developing several types of cancer, with about an 85 percent lifetime risk for developing any cancer.
-The risks for cancer tend to happen at a younger age compared to people who do not have a PTEN mutation.
+People with an inherited have a greatly increased lifetime risk of developing several types of cancer, with about an 85 percent lifetime risk for developing any cancer.
+The risks for cancer tend to happen at a younger age compared to people who do not have a mutation.

 Risks for women

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry a PTEN mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.